Aidan-Hynes/Interactive-Tic-Tac-Toe-Robot/README.md

 - The final version of the code is "Tic Tac Toe FINAL"

 Joint final project for MTE 100 & MTE 121

-University of Waterloo - Department of Mechanical and Mechatronics Engineering
+University of Waterloo: Department of Mechanical and Mechatronics Engineering

 Contributors:
 Aidan Hynes | William McIntyre | Winters Xia | Jeffrey Luo